north cascades & Mount Baker-Snoqualmie national forest

 Baker Lake trail

 The Baker Lake Trail, on the other hand, crosses the Baker River on a long suspension bridge and follows the eastern bank of the lake south for its entire length.
-The trail is also accessed at its southern end as well and can be hiked north to the suspension bridge.
-Some of the largest trees and best old-growth are located in this north portion about three miles into the hike coming from the north.
+The trail is also accessed at its southern end and can be hiked north to the suspension bridge.
+Some of the largest trees and best old-growth are located in the northern portion, about three miles into the hike from the north.
 Here, hikers are treated to giant cedars, firs, and several lovely waterfalls.

-The trail is well maintained with bridges located over the largest water crossings.
-This hike is much more popular than the Baker River Trail as witnessed by its much more worn path.
-The campground at Noisy Creek (about four miles from the campground) is a logical turnaround point but not before hikers are encouraged to take the Noisy Creek uphill about a half a mile to the gargantuan Noisy Creek Fir, which is almost 13 feet in diameter and one of the largest known Douglas firs by volume.
+The trail is well-maintained with bridges located over the largest water crossings.
+This hike is much more popular than the Baker River Trail, as evidenced by its much more worn path.
+The campground at Noisy Creek (about four miles from the suspension bridge) is a logical turnaround point, but not before hikers are encouraged to take the Noisy Creek Trail uphill about half a mile to the gargantuan Noisy Creek Fir, which is almost 13 feet in diameter and one of the largest known Douglas firs by volume.

 Noisy Creek Fir